Grout Removal Tips – Learn From A Pro

 Tip Section 1: Personal Safety

-I have mentioned previously in other articles that a multi-tool used for grout removal is very safe, however, some safety measures are required.
+I have mentioned previously in other articles that an oscillating multi-tool used for grout removal is very safe, however, some safety measures are required.

 1 – Use basic safety equipment!
 Every power tool comes with health risks and after using this grout removal tool I have come up with a recommended list of equipment to use.